 IRS Form 8949 And Schedule D: Cost-Basis Confusion

-Form 8949 is where you list the details of each stock sale, using the information on Form 1099-B. Schedule D aggregates the column totals from Form 8949 to report your overall long-term and short-term capital gains and losses, which are then entered on Schedule 1 of Form 1040.
+Form 8949 is where you list the details of each stock sale, using the information on Form 1099-B. Schedule D aggregates the column totals from Form 8949 to report your overall long-term and short-term capital gains and losses.
 However, the cost-basis information sent to the IRS in Box 1e of Form 1099-B may be too low, or the box may be blank.
 Depending on your situation, this may be the case for any of several reasons:

 - The rules for cost-basis reporting are mandatory only for stock acquired in 2011 and later, so the basis of stock acquired earlier may not be reported.